-In conjunction with the Technology Division, the Purchasing and Services Department has coordinated the development of a Business Continuity Plan to minimise the impact of the main contingency scenarios that may affect either the computer systems or processes considered critical.
+The ICF has approved its continuity policy from which the Business Continuity Plan is derived and which makes it possible to minimise the impact of the main contingency scenarios that may affect either the computer systems or processes considered critical.
 In practice, compliance with the measures described in the Plan would allow commercial, financial and operational activity to continue with very little impact on clients, associates and providers.